tiila/tiila.github.io/cmdline_course.md

 Your markdown code should be neatly formatted.

-##Week 1: Introduction to Command-Line Environments
+## Week 1: Introduction to Command-Line Environments

 The first week was about getting started with Unix and command-line basics as well as working with files from the command line.
 The week covered installing Ubuntu on Windows and understanding the basics of the Unix operating system.
 During this week we learned how to create and edit files with the Nano text editor and move files between Ubuntu and Windows.
 Different file formats were also covered.

 Commands:

-*cp* copy
+- **cp** copy
-*mv* move or rename
+- **mv** move or rename
-*rm* delete
+- **rm** delete
-*mkdir* make directory
+- **mkdir** make directory
-*cd* change directory and
+- **cd** change directory and
-*ls* list files and directories in a directory
+- **ls** list files and directories in a directory
-*pwd* print working directory
+- **pwd** print working directory
-*wget* install files/programs from web using url
+- **wget** install files/programs from web using url
-*cat* concatenate files
+- **cat** concatenate files
-*less* view the whole text file
+- **less** view the whole text file

-Reflection: I was new to Unix but found it relatively easy to get started even though having mainly used graphical interfaces it took some time to get comfortable using the command-line.
-The biggest challenge of the first week was insta$
+**Reflection:** *I was new to Unix but found it relatively easy to get started even though having mainly used graphical interfaces it took some time to get comfortable using the command-line.
+The biggest challenge of the first week was installing Ubuntu on Windows as I had to reinstall Windows10 which took a good while and I ended up finishing the first week with Taito and Cubbli.*

-##Week 2: Navigating a UNIX System
+## Week 2: Navigating a UNIX System

 The second week introduced us new commands and how to manage user permissions for files and work as the root user.
 In this week we also learned how to copy and transfer files using the secure file transfer protocol.

-Commands:
+**Commands:**

-su switch user
+- **su** switch user
-sudo su switch user to root
+- **sudo** su switch user to root
-chmod change permissions
+- **chmod** change permissions
-ssh connect to remote server
+- **ssh** connect to remote server
-sftp secure file transfer protocol
+- **sftp** secure file transfer protocol

-Reflection: This week's tasks were very straightforward and simple to execute.
-I had used Taito before but I feel this course week still gave me some better understand$
+**Reflection:** *This week's tasks were very straightforward and simple to execute.
+I had used Taito before but I feel this course week still gave me some better understanding of how to work with remote servers.*

-##Week 3: Corpus Processing
+## Week 3: Corpus Processing

 The third week was all about corpus and text file processing, how to handle errors and how to use regular expressions.

-Commands:
+**Commands:**

+- **head** show the beginning of a file
+- **tail** show the end of a file
+- **sort** sort alphabetically
+- **wc** word count
-head show the beginning of a file tail show the end of a file sort sort alphabetically wc word count uniq show only uniq lines sed stream editor, stream changes in a file without opening grep search for a regular expression and print what is found
+- **uniq** show only uniq lines
+- **sed** stream editor, stream changes in a file without opening
+- **grep** search for a regular expression and print what is found

-Reflection: I found and still find managing huge text files from the command-line a bit difficult.
+**Reflection:** *I found and still find managing huge text files from the command-line a bit difficult.
 Especially editing files with nano feel at least a bit clumsy.
-I was familiar with regular expressions already and enjoy creating them th$
+I was familiar with regular expressions already and enjoy creating them but it is difficult to accept not being sure whether the regular expression catches everything you want from a huge text file.*

-##Week 4: Scripting and UNIX Configuration Files
+## Week 4: Scripting and UNIX Configuration Files

 Bash and Python ??? using commands in scripts

 - perl?

-Commands:
+**Commands:**

-source .bashrc executes the contents of the .bashrc file for example to update the changes made in the file echo
+- **source .bashrc** executes the contents of the .bashrc file for example to update the changes made in the file
+- **echo**

-Reflection: This was probably the hardest week for me to fully understand everything that was covered.
+**Reflection:** *This was probably the hardest week for me to fully understand everything that was covered.
 Environment variables, PATH variables and configuration files are in theory easy to understand, but when having to edit them I seem unable to find my own mistakes.
-Also knowing what I can and what I should not edit in configuration files can still be a mystery.
+Also knowing what I can and what I should not edit in configuration files can still be a mystery. *

 ##Week 5: Installing and Running Programs